cloudera/hue/docs/sdk/sdk.md

     npm run test

-Run all the tests during development with:
+Optionally to use Karma and headless chrome for the tests you can run

-    npm run test-dev
+    npm run test-karma

-In this mode it will watch the files and run tests when changes are detected.

-See ```karma.config.js``` for various options
+See ```desktop/core/src/desktop/js/spec/karma.config.js``` for various options

 ### Special environment variables